The most effective TIPS to recover better after each workout.

 03 | Recovery and rest

-The improvement of our performance, both physical and mental, cannot be understood without a good quality of rest and enough hours for it.
+The improvement in our performance, both physical and mental, cannot be understood without good quality rest and enough hours for it .

-If we think that we are designed to sleep practically a third of our lives, we can understand that it will be a very important process to promote optimal health.
-If we add sports practice to this and the desired recovery processes are increased, even more.
+If we think that we are designed to sleep for practically a third of our lives, we can understand that it will be a very important process to promote optimal health.
+If we add to this the practice of sports and the desired recovery processes are increased, even more.

 During the hours of the day when the Sun disappears, our cells are programmed to carry out certain functions that are different from those they produce during daylight hours.

 This cellular programming is given to us by millions of years of evolution, and is also known as circadian rhythms.